LACT-Botball-0636/Botball-LACT-Libraries/README.md

 1. Copy libary files into project
 2. Write code for your robot in a separate Main file (ex. createMain.* and linkMain.*)
+3. Check that all files are included with `#include`
 3. Success

 ## Todo